mui/mui-x/docs/data/data-grid/pagination/pagination.md

 />
 ```

-For more information, see [Translation keys](/x/react-data-grid/localization/#translation-keys) section of the localization documentation.
+For more information, see the [Translation keys](/x/react-data-grid/localization/#translation-keys) section of the localization documentation.

 :::